-I am a Black/Cusabo photographer, activist, and soon to be licensed acupuncturist.
-I have been a contributing artist with Black Girl In Om, and Cordella magazine.
-My work focuses on the intersection between culture, medicine, and ecology.
+Christian is a Notoweega (Cusabo) + Black photographer and poet, training acupuncturist and herbalist, born and raised in Ohio.
+She has been a contributing artist with Black Girl In Om, and Cordella magazine.
+Her work focuses on the intersection between culture, medicine, and ecology.

-In the summer of 2013 my partner and I moved from Chicago to Austin so that I could attend AOMA Graduate School of Integrative Medicine.
-AOMA is rated one of the top Acupuncture schools in the U.S., and I’m so thankful to have earned an education from this institution.
-At AOMA I have been challenged, humbled, and supported in ways that have helped my growth, both personally and professionally.
-In that time, I’ve developed a passion for community acupuncture, health justice, and herbalism.
+In the summer of 2013 she began a masters program at AOMA Graduate School of Integrative Medicine.
+AOMA is rated one of the top Acupuncture schools in the U.S., and it was here that she found a healthy challenge which has helped her growth as a creative and healthcare practitioner.
+In that time, she developed a passion for community acupuncture, health justice, and herbalism.

-Prior to graduate school, I spent 10 years in the non-profit field.
-I’ve had the honor of learning from grassroots organizers and leaders working in various movements across the U.S. I’ve also been fortunate to work with renowned organizations including the Highlander Research and Education Center, Chicago Freedom School, Project Nia, and Mispon Indigenous Film Festival.
-This unique education continues to influence the way I think, act, and communicate.
+Prior to graduate school, she spent 10 years in the non-profit field.
+She’s had the honor of learning from grassroots organizers and leaders working in various movements across the U.S. Christian has also been fortunate to work with renowned organizations including the Highlander Research and Education Center, Chicago Freedom School, Project Nia, and Mispon Indigenous Film Festival.

 Christian has the ability to utilize her unique experiences and education with intuition and compassion.
 In the face of current social injustice and environmental destruction, she believes that Chinese medicine is a catalyst for change, and a practice in radical hope.